cms-sw/cms-sw.github.io/docker.md

 # Running CMSSW docker image

 The docker image for CMSSW provides you a shell from where you can install CMS releases and setup scram area.
-Using it is as simple as:
+The only limitation is that currently docker has an image size limited to 10GB and there is no simple way to change it from the command line.
+In order to overcome this you'll have to create a temporary directory on your host machine where the software will be effectively installed.

+    mkdir /tmp/$USER/slc6-docker-installation

+Done this you can use cms docker image by doing:

-    docker run -it cmsdocker.cern.ch/builder-slc6_amd64_gcc481
+    docker run -v /tmp/$USER/slc6-docker-installation:/opt/cms -it cmsdocker.cern.ch/builder-slc6_amd64_gcc481

+notice you might want to use additional `-v <host-directory>:<target-directory>
+to have persistent storage of datafiles you might produce.

 this will present you a bash prompt from which you can install CMSSW via: